NoGambling1/ConsoleGames/README.md

 ### For Cloning

-open a terminal and go to a parent folder that you want to house the files in
+open a terminal and go to a directory that you want to house the files in

 then,